The best way to know if your mango is ripe is to give it a gentle squeeze. If it is slightly soft, it’s ready to eat.

 With Champagne® mangos specifically, color also has special meaning.
 Champagne® mangos change from green to a deep golden yellow when fully mature.

-When ripe, the mango feels soft when given a gentle squeeze and when a sweet, fragrant scent emanates from the stem-end of the fruit.
-Customers should know that some mango varieties may stay green, even at maturity.
-Among the varieties more prone to color change are Haden, which develop smooth yellow skin with a slight red blush, and Ataulfo, the variety of the Champagne® mango.
+While color is a good indicator for assessing maturity in Champagne® mangos, you should know that some mango varieties do stay green, even when they are fully ripe.
+Among the mango varieties that are more prone to color change are Haden, which develop smooth yellow skin with a slight red blush, and Ataulfo, the variety of the Champagne® mango.

 Typical shelf life for a mango is 7-14 days, on average.